thoughtworks/talisman/README.md

 3. Choose a base directory where Talisman should scan for all git repositories, and setup a git hook (pre-commit or pre-push, as chosen in step 1) as a symlink.
   This script will not clobber pre-existing hooks.
-If you have existing hooks, [look for ways to chain Talisman into them.] (#handling-existing-hooks)
+If you have existing hooks, [look for ways to chain Talisman into them.](#handling-existing-hooks)

 ### Handling existing hooks